wp-plugins/wpbizplugins-easy-admin-quick-menu/readme.txt

 * Another small bugfix.
 Reverted back to a normal icon select.
 No fancy stuff, KISS yet again...
 = 1.2.4 =
 * Serbian and Spanish translation added, courtesy of Ogi et al from firstsiteguide.com.
 Thanks!
+= 1.2.6 =
+* Bugfix release.
+Fixes a number of smaller bugs.
+= 1.2.7 =
+* Fix the menu entry occasionally not appearing.
 == Upgrade Notice ==